SofiaThiel/Computational_Statistics/README.md

 # Computational_Statistics
-Here you can see the project of the course Computational Statistics of UCR.
+Here you can see the project of the course Computational Statistics of UCR and some of the homeworks.

 The project is in spanish.